risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ### JSON

 RisingWave decodes JSON directly from external sources.
-When creating a source from streams in JSON, you need to define the schema of the source within the parentheses after the source name, and specify the format and encode in the `FORMAT` and `ENCODE` section.
+When creating a source from streams in JSON, you need to define the schema of the source within the parentheses after the source name, and specify the data and encoding formats in the `FORMAT` and `ENCODE` sections.
 You can directly reference data fields in the JSON payload by their names as column names in the schema.

 Syntax: